12 patents in this list

 Electric skateboard with weight sensing trucks that allow control of the board without needing a separate remote.
 The trucks have sensors in the base plates that measure the force applied by the deck.
 This force data is used to determine weight distribution and control the motorized wheels.
 When the rider leans forward, the motor accelerates.
 Leaning back decelerates.
 Kick events (lifts) are detected and acceleration is limited during and after.
 This allows foot-based steering and propulsion without a separate handheld remote.

-8. Strain Gauge-Based Steering and Suspension System for Self-Balancing Electric Skateboards
+8. Electric Skateboard with Strain Gauge-Based Wheel Control and Integrated Suspension System

 Future Motion, Inc., 2018